thin-edge/thin-edge.io/docs/src/references/mappers/mqtt-topics.md

 ## AWS MQTT Topics

-MQTT clients on Thin Edge device must use the below topics to communicate with the AWS cloud.
+MQTT clients on %%te%% device must use the below topics to communicate with the AWS cloud.
 The AWS topics are prefixed by `aws/`.

 * `aws/td/#` - Use this topic to send the messages from device to cloud.
-The messages are forwarded to the AWS topic named `thinedge/{device_id}/td` where `{device_id}` is the Thin Edge device id.
+The messages are forwarded to the AWS topic named `thinedge/{device_id}/td` where `{device_id}` is the %%te%% device id.

 * `aws/cmd/#` - Use this topic to subscribe for the messages that were sent from cloud to device.
 Any message published by AWS on one the subtopics of `thinedge/{device_id}/cmd/#` is republished here.